This procedure provides for the resolution of professional disagreements/issues in work relating to the safety of children and young people.

-- Disagreement over the course of action in an open case e.g. decision about whether a case de-escalated or closed
+- Disagreement over the course of action in an open case e.g. a decision about whether a case should be de-escalated or closed

-The aim should be to resolve difficulties at practitioner/fieldworker level between agencies if necessary with the involvement or their supervisors or managers, engaging in open discussion with colleagues in other agencies.
+The aim should be to resolve difficulties at practitioner/fieldworker level between agencies if necessary with the involvement of their supervisors or managers, by engaging in open discussion with colleagues in other agencies.

 - In order to ensure that the decision taken at the CIN Review or the CP Conference is a robust decision, agencies who have been invited to participate should ensure that they attend or that they send reports as requested so that their concerns can be raised at the meeting.

-- It should be recognised that differences in status and/or experience may affect the confidence of some workers to escalate this unsupported.
-All professionals should always seek the advice and support of the safeguarding lead in their organisations
+- It should be recognised that differences in status and/or experience may affect the confidence of some workers to escalate their concerns without appropriate support.
+Where this is the case, professionals should seek the advice and support of the safeguarding lead within their organisation.

 - If unresolved, the problem should be referred to the worker’s own line manager, who will discuss with their opposite number in the other agency.
 Some examples are given below: